Mead School District

-Mead School District No. 354 is a public School district serving Mead and North Spokane communities for over 100 years.
-Over 10,000 students attend the 15 schools in the district which consists of two high schools, an alternative high school, a STEM academy, two middle schools, eight elementary schools, and the Mead Education Partnership Program at Five Mile Prairie School House.
-The school district currently has two additional schools, a middle school and elementary school under construction, slated for opening in fall 2020.
-The Superintendent of the Mead School District is Shawn Woodward, who took office on July 1, 2019, replacing the retiring Dr. Tom Rockefeller who had been superintendent since 2006.
+Mead School District No. 354 was a public School district serving Mead and North Spokane communities for over 100 years.
+Over 10,000 students attend the 18 schools in the district which consists of two high schools, an alternative high school, a STEM academy, three middle schools, ten elementary schools, and the Mead Education Partnership Program at Five Mile Prairie School House.
+The Superintendent of the Mead School District was Shawn Woodward, who took office on July 1, 2019, replacing the retiring Dr. Tom Rockefeller who had been superintendent since 2006.